jrebagliatti/techcasestudies/_drafts/2017-03-23-Desktop-Bridge-template.md

 ## Problem statement ##

 This section defines the problem(s)/challenge(s) that the customer wants to address with a Desktop Bridge solution.
-Include things suich as costs and customer experience.
+Include things such as costs and customer experience.

 > If you'd really like to make your write-up pop, include a customer quote that highlights the customer's problem(s)/challenges.
 Remember to attribute the quote.
 Include name, title, and company.

 ## Solution, steps, and delivery ##

-The majority of your win artifacts are included in this section, including (but not limited to) the following: source-code excerpts, pictures, drawings, architectural diagrams, value stream mappings, and demo videos.
+The majority of your win artifacts are included in this section, including (but not limited to) the following: source-code snippets, pictures, drawings, architectural diagrams, value stream mappings, and demo videos.

 This section should include the following details: